yanamlnk/gradle-notes/contents/12-maven-notes/README.md

 install | install:install
 deploy | deploy:deploy

-You can check default bindings for different packages [here](https://maven.apache.org/ref/3.9.4/maven-core/default-bindings.html).
+:mag_right: *You can check default bindings for different packages [here](https://maven.apache.org/ref/3.9.4/maven-core/default-bindings.html).*

 2. With plugins.
 Plugin itself is a collection of goals, so by configuring plugins, you can add goals to the build.
 You need to add the plugin to the POM in the `<plugins>` section of `<build>`.